“Ten minutes. Restaurant fancy.”

 Pile over rice, shower with sesame seeds and scallions, and serve immediately — glazed salmon waits for no one.

-The edges turn deep golden and lacquered, the centers flake apart with gentle pressure, and the inside is just opaque — 125–130°F (52–54°C) for a juicy middle.
+The edges turn deep golden and lacquered, the centers flake apart with gentle pressure, and the inside is just opaque — cooked to the FDA-recommended 145°F (63°C), flaking easily at the thickest piece.
 Chalky and dry means a minute too long; next batch, pull it one shake earlier.

 A teaspoon of the glaze brushed on in the last minute of air frying, then the rest tossed after.
 That double coat builds the lacquered look the takeout places charge for.